What Are Dental Implants?

 - Secure existing dentures to dental bridge.

 - ALL-ON-4™ procedure uses ridges that are more severely reabsorbed.

 Does An Implant Look Like a Real Tooth

 When an implant is placed, the esthetics of the implant are dependent on the placement of the implant in the bone and the amount of tissue and bone surrounding the implant and the relationship of the implant to the other adjacent teeth.
 If the bone, where the implant is placed and where the tooth used to reside, is resorbed then the esthetics can be a challenge unless some bone or gum grafting is done.

 Who Would Be A Good Candidate for Dental Implants?

 Your dentist and or surgeon will review your medical history for any possible complications of surgery.
 A diagnostic x-ray, such as a panoramic film or single digital films, may be taken to assess the amount of bone available to place the implant and the proximity to nerves and sinus areas.
 A 3-D x-ray may be necessary for final evaluation.
 A good candidate should be have the following:

-- Do not suffer from uncontrolled diabetes or autoimmune disorders( this has a direct impact on your ability to heal)
+- Does not suffer from uncontrolled diabetes or autoimmune disorders.

 Advantages of Dental Implants